Skip to main content

 "My income affects my Schufa score"

-Schufa has no information about your income, salary, savings, or wealth.
-Your score is based purely on credit behavior: do you pay on time, how many accounts do you have, and are there any negative entries?
+Schufa has no information about your income, salary, or wealth.
+Your score is based purely on credit behavior: payment history, number of accounts, and whether you have negative entries.

 Myth